jgm/pandoc/doc/lua-filters.md

     end
     ```

-Pattern behavior is locate dependent
+Pattern behavior is locale dependent
 :   The character classes in Lua's pattern library depend on the
     current locale: E.g., the character `©` will be treated as
     punctuation, and matched by the pattern `%p`, on CP-1252